bigskysoftware/htmx/www/content/essays/right-click-view-source.md

 ### Right-Click-View-Source As Culture

-Despite the fact that the web has a somewhat uncomfortable relationship with the notion of free software, the early web none-the-less had radically open _developer culture_.
+Despite the fact that the web has a somewhat uncomfortable relationship with the notion of free software, the early web none-the-less had a radically open _developer culture_.

 In fact, in some important and practical ways, the early web had a _more_ open developer culture than what was achieved by the free software movement.